 Will the investment pay off?
 Definitely!
-The Wing women-only coworking space is a brilliant example of masterly targeted marketing strategy success.
-Several thousand women are on their waiting list to join.
+The Wing and Hera Hub women-only coworking spaces are brilliant examples of masterly targeted marketing strategy success.
+Several thousand women are on their waiting lists to join.

 A women-only workspace must take into consideration the difference in male and female tastes and perceptions.

-Women are more emotional and subject to stress (28% vs. 20% percent according to a study by the American Psychological Association), so your utmost goal is to give them the comfort they deserve.
+Women are more emotional and subject to stress (28% vs. 20% percent according to a study by the American Psychological Association ), so your utmost goal is to give them the comfort they deserve.
 Some coworking spaces for women style their workspaces as spa salons.
-Spending a day at the spa where interior details appeal to five senses is tempting.
+Spending a day at the spa where interior details appeal to the five senses is tempting.

 Pro tip: Bring fresh green plants, art pieces, use calming colors, flavor the air with the scent of relaxing aromatic candles, play soft music in the background.
 Offer your guests fresh coffee, spa water, and snacks, along with comfortable seating arrangements.